bsandrow/hacks/Readme.txt

 stt - Set Term Title
     Concatenates all CLI options into a single string and sets the X terminal emulater title to that string.

+get-uuid-mount - Get Mount Point by UUID

+    Returns the mount point for a filesystem by it's UUID.